-A2 Hosting claims that they are 20 times faster than their competitors.
+A2 Hosting claims that they are 20 times faster than its competitors.
 And it’s true.
 They really manage to achieve an incredible load time.
 When Hosting Facts tested the speed, A2 averaged 392ms during the test period.
 That’s like instant page loading.
 It also makes it the fastest WordPress hosting out there at the moment.

 Bluehost is known for its reliable uptime.
 Although there is no guarantee, statistics at Hosting Facts show that it is regularly 99.98% or better.

 A2 Hosting goes one step further and guarantees its customers an uptime of 99.9% or more.
 In case your website is not reachable because of any network issues with A2, they will refund 5% of your monthly fee for every hour it wasn’t up.

 3. Customer Support

 Both Bluehost and A2 Hosting have several ways how you can reach them 24/7/365 in case you have any questions or problems with their service.
 This includes:

 - Live Chat

 - Email Support

 - Phone Support